Usage

 while enabled means that MDI power is enabled. paircontrol is

-values for powerpairs are:
+Valid values for powerpairs are:

 signal The signal pairs only are in use.